 Frequently Asked Questions

 It is an educational and free children's series for 5-10 year olds that develops social and emotional learning.
 It focuses on emotional awareness, emotional regulation, and positive character traits like honesty and courage.
 The main content is a video story lasting 5-10 minutes that uses one main lesson from the science of emotions, weaves that message into a concrete story, and finishes with a song.
 It also provides quality educational videos and activities and podcasts.
 The characters in the videos are puppets and the main character is Bulgy (the puppet on our website's logo).
 Each day of activity takes between 10 minutes and 1 hour to complete.
-Families can access content on our page and complete the program flexibly and at their own pace.
+Families and schools can access content on our website and complete the program flexibly and at their own pace.

 We have a range of skills with a family doctor, an engineer and two actors.
 This question is so frequent that we have a page with all the details here.